-BL 255.
+- BL 255.
 Legal Environment of Business.
 This course examines foundations in law and business relating to regulatory, public and private legal environments, including international and ethical issues.
 Prerequisite: Sophomore standing.
-(3)

-BL 455.
+(3) - BL 455.
 Contracts.
 This course examines foundations of common law and statutory regulations governing contractual relationships, emphasizing commerce under the Uniform Commercial Code.
 Prerequisite: BL 255 with minimum grade of 'C'; junior standing.
-(3)

-BL 563.
-Law and Business.
-A study of legal issues confronting business decision-makers, including negotiable instruments, debtor-creditor relationships, securities regulation and business organizations.
+(3) - BL 563.
+Legal and Ethical Issues in Accounting.
+A study of legal issues confronting business decisionmakers, including negotiable instruments, debtor-creditor relationships, securities regulation and business organizations.
 Prerequisite: BL255 with a minimum grade of 'C'.
-(3)

-BL 573.
+(3) - BL 573.
 Internship in Business Law.
-A super-

-vised learning and work experience in law which enhances traditional business law courses.
+A supervised learning and work experience in law which enhances traditional business law courses.
 Prerequisites: 60 hours of course credit with a minimum 2.75 cumulative GPA or consent of instructor; BL255 or its equivalent with a minimum grade of a 'B'.
-(1-3)

-See University Studies (IU, UI) listings for description of:
+(1-3) - See University Studies (IU, UI) listings for description of:

 IU 300.
-Cyberlaw (3)
+Cyberlaw.
+(3)